Dean Burry – Artistic Director

 Myna is a teacher at Willowdale Middle School.
 She is passionate about teaching children, and has specialized in working with children with special needs.

-Lynn Janes has been the Head of Music at Havergal College since 2007.
+Lynn Janes was the Head of Music at Havergal College from 2007 to 2017.
 She previously taught at Greenwood College School, and was Choral Director/Music Teacher at Earl Haig Secondary School and Claude Watson School for the Arts.
 She is a singer and soloist with the Elora Festival Singers, and an adjudicator with International Music Festivals and the TDSB.
 She has led many other choirs, including the Pax Christie Chorale Youth Choir and the Toronto Mendelssohn Youth Choir, and previously led the CCOC’s Apprentice Chorus (1989-2002).

 Conductor – Apprentice Chorus, OPERAtion KIDS Coordinator